shtigran/DirectoryTreeCreator/README.md

 ```
 ### Description of CreateTree class
 In this class we implement the static method Scan, which take the path of directory and string of white space.
 After the method define all subdirectory i that directory and print the all files.
 And by recursion continue finding all files in the all subbdirectory.

+### Description of Program class
+Here we print the welcome message with an explanation and please input the directory path, which tree must be created.
+And after cretae the tree of directory for that path.

 ### Test and Result